What is the 2004 Ford F250 Towing Capacity? Explore with Charts & Imp. Tips

 Conclusion on 2004 Ford F250 Towing Capacity

 The maximum conventional towing capacity of the 2004 Ford F250 is 12,500 lbs achievable with the 6.8L SEFI V10, or a 6.0L Turbo Diesel V8 Engine.
-Likewise, the maximum 5th-wheel/Gooseneck towing capacity is 14,200 lbs when powered by a 6.8L SEFI V10 engine, and equipped with max trailer tow packages.

 How to calculate the load your vehicle can carry/tow?